Data-Efficient ASR Personalization for Non-Normative Speech Using an Uncertainty-Based Phoneme Difficulty Score for Guided Sampling: Introduction

-\begin{enumerate}[noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt] \item \textbf{A composite Phoneme Difficulty Score (PhDScore).} We formalize a score combining multiple uncertainty metrics to robustly identify challenging phonemes for a specific speaker. \item \textbf{Uncertainty-guided oversampling.} We introduce a training strategy that uses the PhDScore to compel the model to learn the most difficult acoustic patterns from limited data. \item \textbf{Cross-lingual validation and clinical correlation.} We demonstrate our method's effectiveness on English and German datasets and show that the PhDScore strongly correlates with assessments from a clinical speech therapist's report. \end{enumerate}
+\begin{enumerate}[noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt] \item \textbf{A composite uncertainty-based metric for estimating phoneme difficulty.} We formalize a score combining multiple uncertainty metrics to identify challenging phonemes more robustly than entropy alone. \item \textbf{Efficient uncertainty-guided oversampling.} We introduce a BNN–based training strategy that targets the hardest acoustic patterns and yields direct epistemic uncertainty estimates via Bayesian adapters, without masking representations. \item \textbf{Longitudinal clinical validation.} We demonstrate our method's effectiveness on English and German datasets and show that the PhDScore strongly correlates with two clinical logopedic reports taken one year apart. \end{enumerate}